QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Materials and methods

-As far as the brain tumor segmentation QC task is concerned, we first employed both CNN-based (i.e., nnUNet~\citep{nnunet}) and Transformer-based (i.e., nnFormer~\citep{zhou2021nnformer}) segmentation UNets and trained them independently seven times by taking different modalities as input (namely T1-only, T1c-only, T2-only, FLAIR-only, T1-FLAIR, T1c-T2, and all four modalities).
-Since each modality is sensitive to certain tissue types (e.g., T1c is effective in detecting enhancing tumors and FLAIR is advantageous in identifying edema), this approach enabled us to produce segmentations with varying levels of quality.
 Second, we sampled the segmentation along the training routines at various iterations to generate segmentation results from both fully trained and inadequately trained models.
 For this purpose, a small learning rate ($1~\times~10^{-6}$) was used during training to slower their convergence, allowing the segmentation to improve gradually from low quality to high quality.
 Third, we employed a data augmentation strategy based on image transformations to produce diverse segmentation results, termed SegGen.
 A series of image transformations, including rotation, translation, scaling, and elastic deformation, were randomly applied to each ground-truth segmentation three times with a probability of $0.5$ (see \Cref{tab:segGen}).
 Fourth, apart from the segmentations produced by the aforementioned three methods, we also created out-of-sample segmentation samples from a different segmentation method to assess the generalizability of our proposed model in the testing phase.
 To accomplish this, we employed the DeepMedic framework~\citep{deepmedic} to train seven segmentation models using the same diverse input modalities as we did in training the nnUNet and nnFormer.
 After applying the aforementioned four steps, we were able to create a set of erroneous segmentations for the cases included in the internal and external datasets.
 The erroneous segmentations along with the ground truth segmentations were subsequently used to estimate the DSC, NSD, and the ground truth segmentation error map (SEM) that were used to train the proposed network.
 The SEM was computed as the difference between a query segmentation (i.e., one of the erroneous segmentations we produced) and the corresponding ground truth.
 Examples of the generated segmentations can be found in~\Cref{fig:dataset}(b).

 For the cardiac segmentation task, we employed a procedure similar to the one used in generating segmentation for the brain tumor task.
 However, unlike brain tumor MRI, cardiac MRI involves only a single modality.
 Consequently, we trained one nnUNet model and one nnFormer model, sampling the segmentation along the training routines at various iterations.
 We also generated segmentation results using SegGen during model training.
 However, due to the technical difficulty of training DeepMedic on the ACDC dataset (i.e., one axis in the ACDC dataset has a significantly smaller input size), we could not include any segmentation produced by DeepMedic for the cardiac segmentation QC task.